hipstas/shaping-humanities-data/README.md

 wget https://raw.githubusercontent.com/hipstas/shaping-humanities-data/master/01_Fresh_Air_Speaker_ID.ipynb?raw=true -O 01_Fresh_Air_Speaker_ID.ipynb
 ```

-Now open your browser and enter `localhost:8887` or `127.0.0.1:8887` in the URL window, then click `01_Fresh_Air_Speaker_ID.ipynb` to open the notebook.
+Now open your browser and enter `localhost:8887` or `127.0.0.1:8887` in the URL bar, then click `01_Fresh_Air_Speaker_ID.ipynb` to open the notebook.
 We'll continue in Jupyter for the rest of this workshop.